40 Awesome Summer Jobs for Teens With Better Pay Than Ever

 Consider getting CPR training and taking a safe sitter course — parents may be inclined to pay you more when you have completed them.
 Both are available through the Red Cross.
 This Care.com calculator can estimate what you can expect to be paid for your services.

-Watch and feed pets while the owners are away.
-This gig can last anywhere from a long weekend to a few weeks or more.
+A gig watching and feeding pets while the owners are away can last anywhere from a long weekend to a few weeks or more.

 Is pet-sitting too much of a commitment for you?
 You can still make money working with animals by walking dogs while families are at work or on vacation.
 You must love dogs — and be willing to scoop up their poop!

-Dog walker pay rates vary, but you can comfortably ask for anywhere between $8-$16 an hour, based on Glassdoor.
+Dog walker pay rates vary, but you can comfortably ask for anywhere between $14 and $17 an hour, based on Indeed.

 It’s not a very high-paying gig, but every dollar counts!
 If you have a green thumb, you can water plants while owners are away.
-Instead of saying “I charge $10 an hour” for this one, expect that a family will offer you something like $25 to $50 for taking care of their plants over a period of time.
+Instead of saying “I charge $10 an hour” for this one, expect that a family will offer a fixed rate of something like $25 to $50 for taking care of their plants over a period of time.

 Making and Creating: Turn Your Talents Into Cash